 A visit to the best beaches in Lake Tahoe isn’t complete without spending time at Hidden Beach.
 Just as the name suggests, this is a secluded spot that visitors to the place love, not far away from the incline village.
 Here, you can enjoy spending time in the fantastic turquoise waters surrounded by alcoves.

-Also, there are plenty of trails to follow for hikers who enjoy exploring new spots.
+Also, there are plenty of trails for hikers who enjoy exploring new spots.
 However, it’s worth noting that this beach lacks sufficient facilities.
 For instance, folks with cars are forced to park along the highway.

 15. Sugar Pine Point Beach

 It’s hard to miss this beach, given its open position on the shores of Lake Tahoe.
 Spend time walking the shoreline and hiking the forested area.
-Folks can also explore the magnificent mansion or boat riding in the lovely waters.
+Folks can also explore the magnificent mansion or boat ride in the lovely waters.

 See Related: Things to do in Park City, Utah